Toniebox Black Friday sale is here, and it includes free gifts

 The beloved audio player has finally been reduced

-If you’re shopping for little ones this Christmas, I’ve found the best Black Friday deal on the much-loved Toniebox.
+If you’re shopping for children this Christmas, I’ve found the best Black Friday deals on the much-loved Toniebox.

-From babies learning their first nursery rhymes to older children who prefer independent listening, children of all ages love this clever audio player.
-It ticks a lot of boxes too – it’s screen-free, easy enough for toddlers to use on their own, and comes with a huge range of character figures (known as Tonies) that bring stories and music to life.
-Year after year, it’s an IndyBest favourite and features in almost every one of our age-based gift guides for children – often taking the top spot.
+From babies listening their first nursery rhymes to older children who prefer independent play, children of all ages love this clever audio player.
+It has everything you want in a gift for kids – it’s screen-free, simple enough for toddlers to use on their own, and comes with a huge range of character figures (known as Tonies) that bring stories and music to life.
+For years it has been an IndyBest favourite and features in almost every one of our age-based gift guides for children – often taking the top spot.

-As a parent to a three-year-old myself, I can attest to how loved the little box is.
-My daughter received her Toniebox for her first birthday and not a day goes by where she doesn’t use it – it’s a go-to for winding down at bedtime, quiet play or keeping her entertained while travelling.
-Now’s a great chance to save as for Black Friday, as Tonies is offering 20 per cent off everything, plus a free gift on orders over £20.
+As a parent to a three-year-old myself, I know how well this little box goes down with kids.
+My daughter received her Toniebox for her first birthday and there isn’t a day where doesn’t use it – we use it to wind down at bedtime, quiet play or keeping her entertained while travelling.
+Now’s a great chance to save as for Black Friday, as Tonies is offering 20 per cent off everything, plus a free character figure on orders over £20.
 Keep reading for my top picks.

 Best Tonies Black Friday deals